Baby Sleep Consultant in Singapore

 Why Sleep Timing Matters

-Babies of the same age can have very different sleep needs.
-Some need more sleep, others less — and following one-size-fits-all wake times can lead to overtiredness, undertiredness, and more resistance at sleep.
+Babies of the same age can sleep very differently.
+Some need more rest, others less — and following one-size-fits-all wake times can sometimes lead to overtiredness or resistance at sleep.

 That is why I don’t start with rigid schedules or age-based charts.
 Instead, I focus on understanding your child’s actual sleep patterns before making changes.